codeyab22/Runner-ReadMe-Generator/README.md

 # Runner-ReadMe-Generator

-About the project:
+# About the project:

 This is the ninth project.
 This is Runner-ReadME Generator is an app that creating distinct READMEs from the user's input.
 Using the command node.js A GOOD readme contains two elements to install: inquirer and package json.
 A  user can retrieve their password and through prompting their github username.
 It is useful to validating answers to prompted questions.

-# TABLE OF CONTENTS:
+# Table of Contents:

 1. Installation